-The Kauai Humane Society holds low-cost vaccination and microchip clinics on the first and third Saturdays of each month from 8-11 am.
+The Kauai Humane Society holds low-cost vaccination and microchip clinics the first Saturday of each month from 8:00am-11:00am.

 Vaccines available for dogs:

 DA2PPL/4L – protects against distemper, adenovirus, parainfluenza, parvovirus and leptospirosis.